CSCfi/csc-user-guide/docs/data/Allas/allas_lumi.md

 allas-conf --lumi
 ```
 This command asks you to connect with your browser to Lumi-O configuration sever, create credentials there and the copy the project nunber
 and keys for the setup tool.
-The setup process for Lumi-O will create environmeny variables, needed for _S3_ command and confuguration files for commands: _s3cmd_ and _rclone_.
-In addition you can define that a-commands will use by default Lumi-O storage server in stead of Allas.
-After that commands like _a-lits_, _a-put_ or _a-get_ will use your Lumi-O. If you don't c set Lumi-O as the defauly, you can add option _--lumi_ to a-commend to make use Lumi-O in stead of Allas.
+The setup process for Lumi-O will create environment variables needed for _S3_ command and confuguration files for _s3cmd_ and _rclone_.
+In addition you can define that _a-commands_ will use by default Lumi-O storage server in stead of Allas.
+After that commands like _a-list_, _a-put_ or _a-get_ will use your Lumi-O storage.
+If you don't set Lumi-O as the default storage serice, you can add option _--lumi_ to a-commands to use Lumi-O instead of Allas.

-In the case of _rclone_,  Lumi-o configuration provides two _rclone remotes_: _lumi-o:_ and _lumi-pub:_ .
+For _rclone_,  Lumi-o configuration provides two _rclone remotes_: _lumi-o:_ and _lumi-pub:_ .
 The buckets used by _lumi-pub_ will be publicly visible in URL: https://_project-number_.lumidata.eu/_bucket_name_.

-Note that you can have active connection to both Lumi-O and Allas in the same time.
+Note, that you can have active connection to both Lumi-O and Allas in the same time.

 For example, if you would first open Allas connection with command: